 evaluate and apply research done by others

-carry out scientific work
+carry out a major independent scientific project

 present a major project in line with academic standards and ethical norms for good research